 These four tools (all free, btw) represent almost every way to capture emails on your site.
 And this is what the average email opt-in rate looks like across those tools:

 Keep in mind this is the average for these tools.

 This includes numbers from websites that kept the generic templates and didn’t bother customizing, to websites that convert like crazy because they actually give a damn.

 We’ve seen websites that convert at 20-50%+, and sites that just don’t convert.

-We’re breaking it down by each of the apps to give you some helpful suggestions on how you can make the apps work harder for you, whether you’re below the average and want to reach it, or already above average and want to really go crazy.
+So we’re breaking it down by each of the tools to give you some helpful suggestions on how you can make the apps work harder for you, whether you’re below the average and want to reach it, or already above average and want to really go crazy.

 Starting, of course, with my personal favorite...